-In casual American English, "He submitted the rough draft for peer review before finalizing" sounds like "hee suhb-MIH-duhd dhuh RUHF DRAFT fer PEER ree-VYOO buh-FOR FAHY-nuh-lahy-zuhng".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "He submitted the rough draft for peer review before finalizing" as "hee suhb-MIH-duhd dhuh RUHF DRAFT fer PEER ree-VYOO buh-FOR FAHY-nuh-lahy-zuhng" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on submitted, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.